-Adult, Professional and Community Education Master Program
+Adult, Professional and Community Education Master of Arts Program: Internship Description

 The general goal of the Adult, Professional and Community Education Internship is to extend and apply the student’s learning within an area of adult education practice that aligns with the student’s career goals and concentration in the program (e.g., Workplace, community and continuing education or ESL).
 The Texas State internship supervisor is responsible for insuring that general internship requirements are being met and for assisting the on-site supervisor in providing an effective internship experience.
 For most students these hours are completed across the length of the semester on a part-time basis.
 Students complete an internship in which they participate in the design, implementation, and/or evaluation of new or existing educational programs relevant to their concentration.